CASE STUDY: PHARMACEUTICAL

 Business Needs and Challenges:

-There were numerous challenges associated with this client:
+There were numerous requirements and obstacles associated with this client:

 • Keep the existing compute stack running: a mix of “bare metal” Oracle database servers running compound and simulation databases with web-based front-end and Java-based application servers.